Young Widow: Plot

 On the train, young bomber pilot Lt.
-Jim Cameron (Louis Hayward) persistently tries to charm her, but Joan rebuffs him.
-In New York, both are unable to find vacant hotel rooms, but Joan calls her friend, Peg Martin (Penny Singleton), whose baseball player husband is serving on a submarine, for a place to stay.
-Peg shares her apartment with Mac (Marie Wilson), a show girl who has just returned from entertaining the troops.
+Jim Cameron persistently tries to charm her, but Joan rebuffs him.
+In New York, both are unable to find vacant hotel rooms, but Joan calls her friend, Peg Martin, whose baseball-playing husband is serving on a submarine, for a place to stay.
+Peg shares her apartment with Mac, a show girl who has just returned from entertaining the troops.
 A number of military men drop in on the apartment as Joan arrives, all invited by the scatter-brained Mac.
-Jim learns where Joan is staying, shows up too, and sees opportunity in the situation.
+Jim learns where Joan is staying, shows up, too, and sees opportunity in the situation.
 Later, everyone goes out to a café.
 While Jim and Joan are dancing, her husband’s favorite song is played, and a distraught Joan leaves.
 Jim follows and takes her home.
 When he bluntly suggests that she get over the man she is in love with, Joan explains that the man is her husband, who was killed over Berlin.
 Ashamed, Jim returns to his base at Mitchel Field on Long Island, where he is awaiting orders for the Pacific.

 The next day, as Joan is leaving the apartment, she encounters a remorseful Jim.
 After she accepts his apology, Jim accompanies her to the subway.
 While waiting for the train, Jim saves the life of an elderly woman who falls on the tracks.
 Joan's reporter instincts take over, and she investigates the story and offers it to the paper.
 Delighted, Peter promptly puts her on the payroll.
-She and Jim pursue an easy-going courtship when he receives a 72-hour pass.
+Jim and she pursue an easy-going courtship when he receives a 72-hour pass.

 Jim receives a telegram ordering him to report for cholera shots.
-He proposes to Joan, but still haunted by her husband, she rejects him saying that "it will always be this way."
-A few days later, Peg’s husband returns after losing his leg in combat, and moved by seeing them together, Joan decides to tell Jim that she will wait for him.
+He proposes to Joan, but still haunted by her husband, she rejects him, saying, "it will always be this way."
+A few days later, Peg's husband returns after losing his leg in combat, and moved by seeing them together, Joan decides to tell Jim that she will wait for him.
 Peter drives her to the airfield, but Jim's outfit is already taking off.
 She waves frantically at him from outside the gate as he takes off, and as he passes by, mouths the words that she loves him and will wait for him.